Lydiajoy97/Bundle-and-Coffee/README.md

 <h2>Testing</h2>
 <h3>Strategy</h3>
+<p>All pages must pass through the W3C HTML code validator</p>
+<p>Whilst annaylising the web page on dev tools, all passes must score over 90 in performance, accessiblity, SEO and best practices.</p>
+<p>The CSS style sheet must pass through the W3C validator and show no errors.</p>
+<p>The website will also be tested locally when deployed.</p>

 <h3>Summary</h3>
 This is a static website with HTML and CSS but no back-end functionality.
 Therefore, the testing will have a focus on the performance, accessibility and the layout of the website.
 The website layout on each page should be the banner, the body and the footer without overlapping containers.
 All images should load quickly for the best user experience.
 The booking form on the home page should open a confirmation message on a new page.
 The navigation bar should link to other pages on the website and the font should change color depending on the page being active or visited.